 To delete a rule, select it from the list on the Geo-filtering page, then choose Delete.

 For Azure CDN Premium from Verizon profiles, the user interface for creating a geo-filtering rule is different:

 From the top menu in your Azure CDN profile, select Manage.

 From the Verizon portal, select HTTP Large, then select Country Filtering.

 Select Add Country Filter.

-Enter the directory path, select Block or Add, then select Next.
+In Step One:, enter the directory path.
+Select Block or Add, then select Next.

-Select one or more countries/regions from the list, then select Finish to activate the rule.
+In Step Two, select one or more countries/regions from the list.
+Select Finish to activate the rule.